 People with diets rich in refined sugar may be increasing their risk of chronic inflammation.
-Research suggests that when people eat and drink less sugar, inflammatory markers in their blood decrease.
+Research suggests that inflammatory markers in the blood decrease when people eat and drink less sugar.

 A high sugar diet can have harmful effects on health, such as increasing the risk of chronic diseases, weight gain, and tooth decay.
 It can also result in chronic inflammation, where the body’s immune system activates, resulting in damage to healthy cells.